Qualytics/userguide/docs/checks/checks-template.md

 ## Applying a Check Template to create Quality Checks

-1. Access the "`Library`" and select the desired template.
+1. Access the `Library` and select the desired template.
 2. Select the `Check` tab from the template and click in `Add`
 2. Choose the target datastore, table and fields for the check.
 3. Create a new Quality Check based on the selected template.